 In Jaipur you will be taken to Maharaja City Palace, a royal palace with seven storey as well as Jantar Mantar, the observatory.
 This wonderful observatory attracts mathematicians as well as astronomers from the whole world.
 City palace is perfect blend of all three excellent styles (Mughal, Rajput and European).
 Another palace, Hawa Mahal is popular all over the world for its magnificent architecture.
 You will be taken through pink rose garden as well business centers of Jaipur.
 A tour of Jaipur is not complete without shopping.
 Jaipur is famous for clothes, carpets, precious and semi-precious stones and jewelry and various handicrafts made of wood, metals, etc. and also for silk paintings and miniatures.
 Overnight is in Jaipur.

-You have an entire day free to explore Jaipur also known as the Pink City Jaipur.
+You have an entire day free to explore Jaipur or the Pink City- Jaipur.
 Or optionally you could visit nearby places like Galtaji and Sanganer.
 Galtaji with several temples and sacred water tanks is an important site for Hindus.
 The Temple of Galtaji built in pink stone has pavilions, carved pillars and painted walls.
 The other important temples in Galtaji are Balaji temple, Sun Temple and Ramgopalji Temple.
 A large number of monkeys are ever present in the Ramgopalji temple complex due to which it is known as the Monkey temple.
 Of the seven sacred water tanks known as kunds, the Galta Kund is the most sacred.
 Every year, on the auspicious day of Makar Sankranti, thousands of devotees bathe in these kunds.

 Sanganer is very famous for textile printing and also for its Jain temples.
 In the Sanganer prints, the designs in colors are printed on a white background.
 Sanganer draws a large of devotees due to the Shri Digamber Jain temple made of red stone.
 The deity here is Lord Adinath - the first Tirthankara.
 Like most of the other join temples, this temple also has the finest carvings and was built in phases during different times.
 The last part was constructed in the 10th century AD as per an inscription on one of the Toranas.
 The temple has seven underground floors kept closed due to old beliefs.
 Visitors are not allowed to enter the underground floors and only an ascetic Digamber saint can enter these floors.
 Overnight is in Jaipur.